d108/MVVM-in-Swift/README.md

 4. Create the necessary functions or macros for, or hardcode, your Flickr API key and secret.

-5. Open the shared workspace in Xcode.
+5. Open the shared workspace (.xcworkspace) in Xcode.